wifisensing/PicoScenes-Manual/source/installation.rst

 Please ensure that your system meets all the requirements mentioned earlier before proceeding with the installation.

 #.
 Download and install the PicoScenes Source Updater:
-    - For Ubuntu 20.04 platform (or its variants), please click :download:`PicoScenes Source Updater <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose *Open with "GDebi Package Installer"*
+    - For Ubuntu 20.04 platform (or its variants), please click :download:`PicoScenes Source Updater (Ubuntu 20.04 version) <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose *Open with "GDebi Package Installer"*
-    - For Ubuntu 22.04 platform (or its variants), please click :download:`PicoScenes Source Updater (Ubuntu 22.04 ver) <https://ps2204.zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose *Open with "GDebi Package Installer"*
+    - For Ubuntu 22.04 platform (or its variants), please click :download:`PicoScenes Source Updater (Ubuntu 22.04 version) <https://ps2204.zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose *Open with "GDebi Package Installer"*

     - Click *Install Package*